I’ve made quite a few mistakes since starting my blog. Here are my top seven. Hopefully they’ll help you avoid making the same ones.

 “I wouldn’t discourage anyone — even a corporation — from using a hosted solution like Vox, Typepad, Blogger or WordPress just to start out and experiment.”

 Mistake #2 — expecting people to visit

-It’s the reader interaction around blogs that keeps me authoring a blog on a fairly consistent basis.
-When I started out, I had no idea how to attract new readers and commentators.
-I had the impression that if I published new content I’d automatically find readers in my niche.
+It’s the interaction on blogs that keeps me going.
+When I started out, I had no idea how to attract visitors and comments.
+I thought that if I published new content I’d automatically find readers in my niche.

-Successful blogging involves time, effort, and reaching out to fellow bloggers / publishers / authors (whatever you prefer to call them).
+It takes time and effort, and reaching out to fellow bloggers.
 In fact, there’s a whole psychology behind blog publishing that changed my way of thinking.
-Nowadays, if I see or hear something of interest, I wonder how I can incorporate it into a blog article.
+Now if I see or hear something of interest, I wonder if I can use it for my blog.

 Mistake #3 — not writing as if I’m talking

-My first blog on WordPress.com included articles that are more like lectures.
-Who wants to read a one-way lecture?
-I want readers to become involved in a discussion.
-I want to teach folk something they don’t know.
-I want learn from what my blog readers have to teach.
+My first blog on WordPress.com included posts that are more like lectures.
+No one wants to read a lecture.
+I want people to get involved in chat.
+I want to show people something they haven’t seen or tell them something they don’t know.
+I want to learn from my readers.

-At the beginning I was killing the blog conversation, instead of making use of my comment section.
+At the start I was killing the conversation, rather of making use of the comment threads.

-You have to find your personal brand and deliver it.
-The way you write, the words you use, your tone of voice, how you respond to comments, the design of your blog, the topics you cover… it all shows who you are.
+The way you write, the words you use, your tone of voice, how you respond to comments, your blog design, the topics you cover… all show who you are.